 Designing emails for a multi screen environment

 Ben Stokes from JuniorCru spoke about the 5 latest trends in email design.
 It’s always good to get the background to these trends so you have a better understanding of why you should (or shouldn’t) adopt them.

 Trend 1 – responsive email design.
 This one is a given in today’s mobile dominated world.

-If you want to learn more about responsive email design our Marketing Specialist Kelly Newbery did a session on this at EMSA in 2013 which can be viewed here.
+If you want to learn more about responsive email design our Marketing Specialist Kelly Newbery did a session on this at EMSA in 2013.